trifork/cheetah-sql-odbc/TriforkTableau.readme.md

   - The corrispective of `PowerQuery SDK` and M language for the PowerBI in Tableau is `TDVT`, the coding language is mainly Javascript and the output is a `.taco` file.
   - The packaging phase that is made from a specific Python module and is available a step by step guide to run the [connector-packager](https://tableau.github.io/connector-plugin-sdk/docs/package-sign).

 The frontend (connector) development environment is based on Python which has some requirement, installations and settings that can be explored in [TDVT](https://tableau.github.io/connector-plugin-sdk/docs/tdvt).
 A general explanation of the source code and specifically the [structure](https://tableau.github.io/connector-plugin-sdk/docs/) of a standard project is provided.
+JDBC connector has a slightly different logic to build the connection string.

 ## Customizing the driver
 Differently from ODBC the JDBC the customizing development path are defined into one: